-I often find it useful to understand the genesis of certain business phenomena, e.g., what influenced intangible assets emergence, legitimacy, and integration in business lexicon.
-The most influential study I read that recognized intangible assets was produced by The Brookings Institution titled ‘Unseen Wealth’.
+Consistently, I find it useful to learn about and understand the genesis of certain business phenomena and/or challenges as a requisite to offering counsel.
+For example, what influenced intangible assets’ emergence, legitimacy, and integration in business lexicon.
+The most influential (early) study I read that recognized intangible assets was produced by The Brookings Institution titled ‘Unseen Wealth’.
 This report initially appeared in the mid-1990’s, under the guidance of various working groups.

 This study ultimately came to be titled, ‘Unseen Wealth: Report of the Brookings Task Force on Intangibles’ (October 1, 2000).
 ‘Unseen Wealth’ was edited by Margaret M. Blair, then, a senior fellow in Economic Studies at the Brookings Institution and author of ‘Ownership and Control: Rethinking Corporate Governance for the Twenty-first Century’ (Brookings, 1995) and Steven M.H.
 Wallman, also a senior fellow at the Brookings Institution and a former commissioner of the U.S. Securities and Exchange Commission, and founder and CEO of the financial services and brokerage firm FOLIOfn.com.

 Unseen Wealth’s’ Task Force working groups…included business leaders, consultants, accounting professionals, economists, intellectual property lawyers, and policy analysts.
 Not surprisingly, Blair and Wallman described their work product as…

 • intangibles are harder to measure, harder to quantify, often more difficult to manage, evaluate, and account for than tangible assets.